-Watermarks are a form of a visual copyright placed directly on the photo.
-When viewed or printed such images clearly showcase the photographers logo or copyright information.
-Obviously this is not ideal for your final prints or digital slide shows.
+Watermarks are a form of visual copyright placed directly on the photo.
+When viewed or printed, such images clearly showcase the photographer’s logo or copyright information.
+Obviously, this is not ideal for your final prints or digital slide shows.
 Some photographers remove the watermark only after you pay an additional fee.

 I believe that you should have the right to print and view your photos without the watermark.
-Therefore, all of my images are provided without any watermarks at no additional cost.
+Therefore, all my images are provided without watermarks at no additional cost.

 5. What is your payment deposit structure?

 A deposit ensures that the photographer no longer accepts any bookings scheduled for the day of your wedding.
-First deposit is usually made at the time of the contract signing.
+The first deposit is usually made at the time of the contract signing.
 An additonal deposit or a final payment is often due just before or after the wedding.
-If you need to amend the deposit structure for any reason, talk to the photographer.
-What ever the payment structure, please make sure that it is clearly included in the contract.
+If you need to amend the deposit structure, talk to the photographer.
+Whatever the payment structure, please make sure that it is clearly included in the contract.

 6. Who will have rights to the pictures?

-Unless stated otherwise in you contract the photographer retains the right to the photos, however the people in the photograph, like you, have the right to your self image.
+Unless stated otherwise in your contract the photographer retains the right to the photos, however, the people in the photograph, like you, have the right to your self-image.
 Therefore a photographer can only use a photo with your image for any marketing or commercial purpose, with your signed model release consent.
-It is always wise to ask the photographer to better explain their contract and picture rights.
-Remember of course that you do not have to sign anything you don’t want to.
-So, if you do not want your photos included on the photographers marketing website, make sure this condition is noted in your contract before signing.
+It is always wise to ask the photographer to explain their contract and picture rights better.
+Remember of course, that you do not have to sign anything you don’t want to.
+So, if you do not want your photos included on the photographer’s marketing website, make sure this condition is noted in your contract before signing.

 7. How can our family and friends see the photos and order prints?

-Ideally a photographer should provide some type of access for your family to your photos.
-At Ever After Photographers you receive a unique password protected gallery to share as you wish after you approve all of the website proofs.
+Ideally, a photographer should provide access for your family to your photos.
+At Ever After Photographers you receive a unique password-protected gallery to share as you wish after you approve all of the website proofs.
 Your friends and family can view each photo and order them online in multiple sizes, printed on a number of unique fine art papers.
 After lovingly printing each photo in-house I send the images directly to the person who placed the order.

 8. How long do you keep photos on the server?

-Most photographers will keep the photos from your big day backed-up on their server for a limited time.
-This is of course great in case you loose your photos.
+Most photographers will keep the photos from your big day backed up on their server for a limited time.
+This is, of course, great in case you lose your photos.

 Some photographers charge an additional fee for keeping your photos safe beyond the initial time period.
 Make sure that your contract specifies how long your photos are kept on the photographer’s server.

-In vary rare and special cases you may need to cancel or move your wedding date.
-Does the photographer provide a comprehensive cancelation policy?
+In very rare and special cases, you may need to cancel or move your wedding date.
+Does the photographer provide a comprehensive cancellation policy?
 Is your entire deposit lost or does the photographer only keep the initial deposit?
 Knowing this policy upfront can prevent much confusion and frustration in the future.
-Again, make sure that the cancelation policy is clearly included in the contract.
+Again, ensure that the cancellation policy is included in the contract.

 10. What happens if you are ill?